 Jenson came from a family of artists, writers and musicians, but at 17 started at UC Berkeley in math and science.
 He quickly abandoning that field at 18 and headed for a career in art after discovering and idolizing Marcel Duchamp.
 At Cal, he studied with sculptor Harold Paris and became his assistant and mentee.
 During his time with Paris he experimented with smoke, yet it was an image of Yves Klein with a flamethrower that pointed out a path.
 After Paris died, Kevan packed up and left Cal to embrace the NYC art world where had a studio in a post-punk musician’s building in Chelsea in the early 80s while working as an NYC cab driver.

 Kevan did some initial smoke work in NY, but when he came back to California in ‘85, he was immediately inspired by the landscape, ecology and psychology of fire and started fervently working with smoke on canvas.

-The fire culture goes way back in California and started with its native peoples who were very in touch with this aspect of the landscape.
+The fire culture runs deep in California and started with its native peoples who were in touch with this cyclical aspect of the landscape.
 The hills in California are constantly burning.
-The word Temescal, which is a neighborhood just a walk away from this exhibit, comes from smoke healing ceremonies and preventative fires.
+The native word Temescal, which is a neighborhood just a walk away from this exhibit, comes from smoke healing ceremonies and preventative fires.
 Kevan says, “There is a ritualistic part of using fire as a tool.
-I got into smoke upon arrival back in LA and haven’t stopped.”
+I got into smoke upon arrival back in California… and haven’t stopped.”

-Jenson has a resume that reads like 5 lifetimes packed into half a life.
-Jenson studied and worked with a California master, cut his teeth in the New York art scene in the 80s while working as a cab driver, worked as an artist in LA while simultaneously working as a video engineer and film producer with folks like David Lynch and Hito Steyerl.
-Jenson even spent nine years working with the psychologist, James Hillman, producing two documentaries on the links between Duchamp and Depth Psychology.
+Jenson has a resume that reads like many lifetimes packed into half a life.
+Jenson studied and worked with a California master, cut his teeth in the New York art scene in the 80s, worked as an artist in LA while simultaneously working as a video engineer and film producer with folks like David Lynch and Hito Steyerl.
+Jenson even spent nine years working with the best-selling psychologist James Hillman on the links between Marcel Duchamp and Depth Psychology.